TitiFix/Geneweb2/docs/ged/Ged.GLOSSARY.md

  {LANGUAGE} := The name of the language used in a communication or file of information.
 <br />Used by &lt;<a href=Ged.HEADER_RECORD.md>HEADER_RECORD</a>&gt;, &lt;<a href=Ged.SUBMITTER_RECORD.md>SUBMITTER_RECORD</a>&gt;
 ## LATI
- {LATITUDE} := A value indicating a coordinate position on a line, plane, or space.
+ {LATITUDE} := :ged551: A value indicating a coordinate position on a line, plane, or space.
 <br />Used by &lt;<a href=Ged.PLACE_STRUCTURE.md>PLACE_STRUCTURE</a>&gt;
 ## LONG
- {LONGITUDE} := A value indicating a coordinate position on a line, plane, or space.
+ {LONGITUDE} := :ged551: A value indicating a coordinate position on a line, plane, or space.
 <br />Used by &lt;<a href=Ged.PLACE_STRUCTURE.md>PLACE_STRUCTURE</a>&gt;
 ## MAP
- {MAP} := Pertains to a representation of  measurements usually presented in a graphical form.
+ {MAP} := :ged551: Pertains to a representation of  measurements usually presented in a graphical form see <LATI>, <LONG>.
 <br />Used by &lt;<a href=Ged.PLACE_STRUCTURE.md>PLACE_STRUCTURE</a>&gt;
 ## MARB
  {MARRIAGE_BANN} := An event of an official public notice given that two people intend to marry.